LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

 They are administered by users and can contain both modules and teams of users.

 - [**Modules**](/articles/github-glossary#module) —
-A module is one of the most basic GitHub elements.
+A module is one of the most basic Litsignal elements.
 They may be easiest to imagine as a container for an educational project.
 A module contains a range of content that may include original copy, files, references, audio and video.
 Modules can have multiple collaborators and, at its administrators' discretion, may be publicly viewable or not.